lukaszbezlada/Astronomical-Objects/README.md

 List of features ready and TODOs for future development
 * Loading astronomical catalog from CSV file
 * Account creation by the user
-* Adding own astronomical objects by users
+* Adding and browsing own astronomical objects by users
+* Display of all user objects by the administrator
+* Preview on the site of all users in the database by the administrator

 To-do list:
-* Loading all objects added on page by users
-* Viewing all users in the database by the administrator
-* Deleting user accounts by the administrator
+* Editing user accounts by the administrator

 ## Status
 Project is: _in progress_.